luxonis/depthai-docs-website/source/pages/tutorials/deptahi_demo.rst

     demo.run_all(conf)

 Remember that :code:`PYTHONPATH` env variable must contain a path do depthai repository for the imports to work.
-Alternatively, you can place the script along :code:`depthai_demo.py` in the repository
+Alternatively, you can place the script along :code:`depthai_demo.py` in the repository.

+.. include::  /pages/includes/footer-short.rst